pulumi/docs/how-to/cicd-with-travis.md

 # TODO: Build any prerequisites for your Pulumi program
-# TODO: and CD into the Pulumi program's directory.
+#       and CD into the Pulumi program's directory.
 # $ make build
 # $ cd tool/pulumi